-Whilst Petroplan will ensure your CV is presented to a Client in a professional, standardised format which our clients recognise and from which they can easily extract the information relevant to them, the guidelines below are intended to help you create a good solid CV:
+Petroplan will always ensure your CV is presented to an employer in a professional, standardised format from which they can easily extract the information relevant to them.

 It’s vital not to exaggerate or include work experience, qualifications or personal information that is not entirely accurate.
-Petroplan undertakes rigorous candidate screening, so any discrepancies will always be identified; it’s best to be honest from the outset.
+Petroplan undertakes rigorous candidate screening, so any discrepancies will always be identified.
+It’s always best to be honest from the outset.

-Please consider the following when formatting your CV:
+Please consider the following when formatting your CV for Petroplan: